ShivaniThadiyan/Azure-Experience-Center/docs/Creating-AEC-templates.md

 <img src="/Images/Template_Edit.png"/>

 ### Explanation with details to implement
-* Permission Type: Choose any of the Permission type as below
+* Permission Type: Choose any of the permission type as below
   * Azure Built-in Role: Choose this permission type to assign the Azure Built-in Role to the Attendee/Instructor of the workshop.
-   * Profile Type: Choose Attendee or Instructor according to whom you want to assign this permission.
+   * Profile Type: Choose attendee or instructor according to whom you want to assign this permission.
    * Identity: Choose AAD user or AAD Service Principle according to where you want to apply this permission.
    * Scope Type: Choose Azure to set this permission scope level at Azure
    * Scope Level: Choose scope level as RG level or subscription level to set the scope level of this permission.
-   * Permission: Choose the permission as Reader or Owner or contributor from the drop down according to what permission you want to assign to the Attendee/Instructor.
+   * Permission: Choose the permission as Reader or owner or contributor from the drop down according to what permission you want to assign to the Attendee/Instructor.
    * Apply at Launch: Check this option if you want to apply the permission at the time of deployment of the template

 - Click on **Submit** once required options above are populated.